Jay Van Andel: Early life

-Jay Van Andel was born on June 3, 1924 to James and Petronilla (Van der Woude) Van Andel in Grand Rapids, Michigan.
+Jay Van Andel was born on June 3, 1924, to James and Petronilla (Van der Woude) Van Andel in Grand Rapids, Michigan.
 His grandparents, Christian and Elizabeth had immigrated to America from the Netherlands in 1909.

-Van Andel's parents were devout Christians and were members of the Christian Reformed Church.
+Van Andel's parents were devout Christians and members of the Christian Reformed Church.
 Jay credits his Christian background as being foundational for the rest of his life as a Christian.
 He once wrote, "Christianity involved the living out of Biblical values of honesty, generosity, and respect for others in our everyday life."

 Jay attended Grand Rapids Christian High School.
 Later, Van Andel attended Calvin College and Pratt Business School in Kansas.